THE STORY OF THE ALEF TRUST

 We believe that the human mind should be unimpeded by rigid adherence to existing paradigms.
 This principle is based on the recognition that reality is infinitely more complex than any one scientific theory can describe, and that, whilst theoretical models can usefully integrate the data known at a particular time, they are at best only temporary approximations of the structures and processes to which they relate; they can never provide an accurate, exhaustive, and final description of ‘objective’ reality.

-Over recent years there has been increasing recognition not only of the personal, psychological and health benefits of transpersonal and contemplative practices like meditation and active imagination, but also of their value in business and other professional areas.
-These trends have been guided by extensive research, and reflect a major reorientation of our society.
-Companies including Google, Target and General Mills support their staff using meditative and other practices that promote mindful and other transpersonal states, and many business schools (e.g. Harvard University) are promoting the benefits of transpersonal methods in business and leadership professions.
-At the Alef Trust we provide learning programmes which support these, and other examples of transpersonal methods in business and professional development.
+Over recent years there has been increasing recognition not only of the personal, psychological and health benefits of transpersonal and contemplative practices like meditation and active imagination, but also of their value in business, education, coaching and other professional areas.
+These trends have been guided by extensive research, and reflect a major reorientation of our society and business practices.
+Companies like Google, Target and General Mills support their staff using meditative and other practices that promote mindful and other transpersonal states.
+Business schools like Harvard University are offering mindfulness classes, and new business structures are evolving based on a transpersonal worldview.
+And academic journals are publishing a growing number of studies around Organizational Mindfulness.
+At the Alef Trust we provide holistic and integral learning programmes which support these, and other examples of transpersonal methods in business and professional development.

 Personal development is in some sense a misnomer, for any work on the self will lead beyond the personal.
 As we pursue transformative practice and study, we are challenged to perceive the transient nature of our ordinary ‘I’, and we are drawn to engage with the collective and archetypal dynamics and patterns which shape our lives – an engagement which can lead to a profound expansion of our sense of self, who we are and why we exist.
 From this vantage point we recognize that the individual and the collective are two sides of the same coin.
 Spiritual practices which embed our individuality within larger transpersonal frameworks thus play a key role not only in the psychological growth and fulfillment of individuals, but in the evolution of groups, communities and our society as a whole.